Plumbing Backflow Prevention — Norway, MI

 An unprotected assembly cracks in a freeze or gets damaged, failing its protection silently.
 Testing and repair restore the Dickinson County device before it lets contamination through.

-- On-site diagnosis.
-On arrival we diagnose the backflow prevention on-site — free for most repairs, $39 on minor service calls (waived if you proceed).
-You see the issue and the fix before we start.
+- We diagnose on-site.
+Diagnosis happens on-site: free for most backflow prevention repairs, $39 on minor service calls (waived if you proceed).
+Nothing starts until you've seen the issue and the plan.

-Backflow Prevention the United States starts at from $199, every backflow prevention quote is flat-rate and presented in writing before work begins — no surprise add-ons, no hourly creep.
+Backflow Prevention in Norway, MI starts at from $199, every backflow prevention quote is flat-rate and presented in writing before work begins — no surprise add-ons, no hourly creep.
 Seniors (65+) and military save 10% on labor, and financing covers projects over $1,500 at 0% APR for 12 months, with no prepayment penalty.

 Our backflow prevention carries a 10-year workmanship guarantee — separate from any manufacturer warranty on the parts themselves.
 If the backflow prevention we performed fails because of how we did it, we come back and fix it free for a full decade.
-Water heaters and fixtures we install are backed by their full manufacturer warranty, and the parts and accessories we fit carry standard 1–5 year warranties by item.
+Appliances and fixtures we install are backed by their full manufacturer warranty, and the parts and accessories we fit carry standard 1–5 year warranties by item.

 We quote backflow prevention on honest scope: no unnecessary up-sell, salaried (never commissioned) technicians, and a transparent diagnostic so you see exactly what we see — including the parts still in good shape.
 If a repair is the right call we say so; if replacement is the better long-term economics, we say that.
 The flat-rate backflow prevention quote is written and good for 30 days.